-The pupil premium is additional funding given to publicly funded schools in England to improve the outcomes for disadvantaged pupils (progress, attainment, destinations) and to diminish any differences between them and their non-disadvantaged peers nationally.
+The pupil premium is additional funding given to publicly funded schools in England to improve the outcomes for disadvantaged pupils (progress, attainment, destinations, wellbeing) and to diminish any differences between them and their non-disadvantaged peers nationally.

 - £1,320 for pupils in reception year to year 6

 - £935 for pupils in year 7 to year 11

 Children who have been in local-authority care for 1 day or more attract £1,900 of pupil premium funding.
 Funding for these pupils doesn’t go directly to the school they attend but is paid to the virtual school head (VSH) in the local authority that looks after the child.This funding is then transferred from the virtual school to the pupil’s school.

 In the 2017/18 academic year we will receive £34,128 pupil premium funding.This is paid in three termly instalments.